7gr4g0n338/IELTS/Grammar Exercise/Wish clause or if clause.md

 20. If you (speak) more slowly, he might have understood you. => HAD SPOKEN.
 DK LOAI 3

 ### 2. Use UNLESS instead of IF.
-1. If you are not careful, you will cut yourself with that knife.
+1. If you are not careful, you will cut yourself with that knife.<br/>
 => Unless you are careful, you will cut yourself with that knife.
-2. If you do not like this one, I’ll bring you another.
+2. If you do not like this one, I’ll bring you another.<br/>
 => Unless you like this one, I’ll bring you another.
-3. I’ll not be able to do any work if I do not have a quiet room.
+3. I’ll not be able to do any work if I do not have a quiet room.<br/>
 => I’ll not be able to do any work, unless i have a quite room.
-4. If she does not hurry, she’ll be late.
+4. If she does not hurry, she’ll be late.<br/>
 => Unless she hurry, she'll be late.
-5. If we had more rain, our crops would be better.
+5. If we had more rain, our crops would be better.<br/>
 => Unless we had more rain, our crops would not be better.
-6. The crops would have been ruined if the flood had risen higher.
+6. The crops would have been ruined if the flood had risen higher. <br/>
 => The crops would not have been ruined, unless the flood had risen higher.
-7. If you had not sneezed, he wouldn’t have known that we were there.
+7. If you had not sneezed, he wouldn’t have known that we were there.<br/>
 => Unless you had sneezed,  he wouldn’t have known that we were there.
-8. If she did her hair differently, she would look quite nice.
+8. If she did her hair differently, she would look quite nice.<br/>
 => Unless she did her hair differently, she would not look quite nice.
-9. If John had played for our football team, we would not have lost the game.
+9. If John had played for our football team, we would not have lost the game.<br/>
 => Unless John had played for our football team, we would have lost the game.
-10. If I won a big prize in a lottery, I’d give up my job.
+10. If I won a big prize in a lottery, I’d give up my job.<br/>
 => Unless I won a big prize in a lottery, I’d not give up my job.

+### 3. Make conditional sentences without conjunctions.
+1. If I were you, I’d accept the job.<br/>
+=> Were I you, I’d accept the job.

+2. If it were nice, we would go for a walk.<br/>
+=> Were it nice, we would go for a walk.

+3. I would come to her wedding if I were invited.<br/>
+=> Would I come to her wedding if I were invited.

+4. Would you visit me if I were sent to prison?<br/>
+=> Would you visit me were I sent to prison?

+5. Would you have written to her if you had known her address?<br/>
+=> Would you have written to her had you known her address?

+6. What would you do if today were a holiday?<br/>
+=> What would you do were today a holiday?

+7. If they had asked me I would have helped them.<br/>
+=> Had they asked me I would have helped them.

+### 4. Rewrite the sentences below, using WISH or IF ONLY to express washes.<br/>
+1. My father isn’t here now.
+I want him to be here now.
+=> I wish My father were here now

+2. You talk more than you work.
+The teacher wants you to work more than to talk.<br/>
+=> I wish You told more than you work.

+3. John would like to be an astronaut when he grows up.<br/>
+=> I wish John would have liked to be an astronaut when he grows up.

+4. I’m sorry I didn’t help you yesterday.<br/>
+=> I wish I had helped you yesterday.

+5. I regret that you didn’t give me a chance to tell you the truth.<br/>
+=> I wish You had given me a chance to tell you the truth.

+6. Mary is afraid she won’t be able to attend your wedding next week.<br/>
+=> I wish Mary would be able to attend your wedding next week.

+7. We regret that we didn’t have enough money to buy that house.<br/>
+=> I wish We had had enough money to by that house.

+8. You drive too fast.
+I’d like you to drive more slowly.<br/>
+=> I wish You drived too fast.

+9. You are too lazy.
+The teacher wants you to be more studious.<br/>
+=> I wish You were not too lazy.

+10. I’m afraid he won’t get over his illness soon.<br/>
+=> I wish he would get over his illness soon.